quantify/vue3-pivottable/README.md

-# Vue3 Pivottable for PrimeVue4 - Minimal Typescript support
+# Vue3 Pivottable - Minimal Typescript support

 It is a Vue port of the jQuery-based [PivotTable.js](https://pivottable.js.org/)